 Neo4j for Spring Users

 Spring Data Neo4j

-To get started, add Spring Data Neo4j 4 as a dependency, then configure the necessary beans in your Java config.
-Then you can use Neo4jTemplate to manage your entities (optionally annotated) and define Spring-Data-Repositories as convenient interfaces to your persistence layer.
+To use Spring Data Neo4j, all you need is the Spring Data Neo4j dependencies and a few annotations to use the object-graph mapping.
+Then, you can annotate your entities and define Spring-Data-Repositories as convenient interfaces to your persistence layer.

-- Spring Boot Integration (since 1.4)
+- Spring Boot Integration

-- interface based repository support with annotated and derived finder methods
+- interface-based repository support with annotated and derived finder methods

 - fast class metadata scanning